ualbertalib/avp_aviary_api_interactions/README.md

 python3 aviary_api_report_media_csv_by_media_list.py --server ${aviary_server_name} --output ${output_path} -input ${input_path}
 ```

+**Note:** the resource API response, when the `media files count` is >10, the `media file IDs` will display only a maximum of 10 IDs in the list (as of May 2023).
+An example is resource 58924

 Failed: an attempt to use the Aviary API `/api/v1/collections` and `/api/v1/collections/{:collection_id}/resources` to build a list of media failed (2023-03-27) due to a limit of 100 resources returned and no documentation on how to enable pagination (similar to the resource report).

 ``` bash